- Course ID:SCI 105/106

 Biology by Glencoe ISBN 978-0-07-677428-9

-All the general homework in a given quarter counts 20% of the report card grade.
 Nightly homework is graded on a completion basis and it must be complete to receive credit.
+Homework is part of the larger participation grade.
+Students are expected to have the proper supplies for each class such as homework, text, notebooks, etc… which is all part of participation.
 Students are expected to complete even those challenging questions that may require extra thought and reading and at least put down a best educated guess.
 In this way students develop the habit of completing work and become accustomed to be self-reliant learners.
 Doing an ordinary task in an extrodinary way is habit forming.
 Your support in this area will show promising benefits.
-Students who do not pass in satisfactory homework will receive an after school detention.
-Athletes and participants of other extra curricular activities are expected to get work in on time.

 As parents you can monitor your boy’s progress by checking their notebooks, folder, assignment pad, and their homework.
 When your child is absent be sure to have him stay to make up work.
 Upon his return to class the student is expected to participate in all activities unless a note is presented to me and signed by a parent.
-Work for a 1-day absence should be made up in 2 days and for an extended absence make up work should be completed within 5 days.
+Tests, quizzes, and projects are made up the day of return.
+Homeowrk for a 1-day absence should be made up in 2 days and for an extended absence make up work should be completed within 5 days.